 Caring for the temple of the Holy Spirit is mandatory for the Christian; along with it comes the little benefit that we are far more likely to live long in the land.

-Reaching a happy, healthy eighty with all our marbles intact should be the goal of every believer; life is full of surprises, 'tis mystery all, and some despite our best intensions will die in car accidents and of cancer.
+Reaching a happy, healthy eighty with all our marbles intact should be the goal of every believer; life is full of surprises, 'tis mystery all.
+But despite our best intentions some will die in car accidents and of cancer.

-But if we consistently obey the rules of the road, feed our bodies with good food, make sure we are getting our daily bioflavonoids from enough fresh fruit and salad, and take enough exercise then we can be sure to swing things in favour of the temple.
+But if we consistently obey the rules of the road, feed our bodies with good food and take enough exercise then we can be sure to swing things in favour of the temple.

 But getting out of bed is intrinsically dangerous.
-Would the good Lord not wish us to ride a bicycle, fly a glider, take out a paddle ski because some unforeseen might happen?
+Would the good Lord not wish us to ride a bicycle, fly a glider or take out a paddle ski because something unforeseen might happen?
 I don't believe it.

 If we feed the Lord's temple eight different coloured foods per day it reduces the incidence of all causes of death by a third.
-That's massive, another fifty years to serve Him.
+That is massive, another fifty years to serve Him.